 Raj MA, Ampat G, Varacallo M. Sacroiliac Joint Pain.
 [Updated 2021 Aug 30].
 In: StatPearls [Internet].
 Treasure Island (FL): StatPearls Publishing; 2021 Jan-.
 Available from: www.ncbi.nlm.nih.gov/books/NBK470299/

-The information herein on "Sciatica Causes: Genetics, Low Back Problems, Piriformis, Arthritis" is not intended to replace a one-on-one relationship with a qualified health care professional, licensed physician, and is not medical advice.
-We encourage you to make your own health care decisions based on your research and partnership with a qualified health care professional.
+The information herein on "Sciatica Causes: Genetics, Low Back Problems, Piriformis, Arthritis" is not intended to replace a one-on-one relationship with a qualified health care professional or licensed physician and is not medical advice.
+We encourage you to make healthcare decisions based on your research and partnership with a qualified healthcare professional.

 We are here to help you and your family.

 Dr. Alex Jimenez DC, MSACP, RN* CIFM*, IFMCP*, ATN*, CCST